timovwb/jsonrpc/README.markdown

-A JSON-RPC 2.0 implementation for Python (Python 3 not supported yet)
+A JSON-RPC 2.0 implementation for Python 3

 ## Getting Started